 By evaluating your answers to these questions, you may be able to identify if you have a substance abuse problem.
-If you are still unsure if you are using marijuana in an unhealthy way, please give us a call!
+If you are still unsure if you are using marijuana in an unhealthy way, please contact The Good Life Treatment Center today!
 We are happy to discuss these questions and other aspects of your marijuana use with you during a free consultation.

 Treating marijuana addiction can be just as difficult as treating other substance abuse issues.
 You may need to focus your treatment on rethinking your lifestyle, separating from social groups that heavily use marijuana, or disconnecting from your misconceptions about the benefits of marijuana use.

 For marijuana addiction treatment, we offer rehabilitation programs such as: